We're here to help you and your child navigate the admissions process from start to finish.

-One of the main advantages of working with a full-service agency is that we can coordinate your whole 11+ journey.
-Our dedicated 11 plus coordinator works to get to know you, your child and your aspirations.
-We can flex our services to reflect what you need at any point in your 11 Plus journey.
+One of the main advantages of working with a full-service agency is that we can coordinate your whole school entrance journey.
+Our dedicated coordinator works to get to know you, your child and your aspirations.
+We can flex our services to reflect what you need at any point in your journey.

-If you don’t know where to start or don’t know if your child is a good candidate for the 11 Plus, our 11 Plus Coordinator can arrange an academic assessment brimming with data points to help you make decisions, target schools and focus tuition only on where your child needs it.
+If you don’t know where to start or don’t know if your child is a good candidate for senior school entrance exams, our Coordinator can arrange an academic assessment brimming with data points to help you make decisions, target schools and focus tuition only on where your child needs it.

-If your child’s needs change throughout the year, our 11 Plus Coordinator can swap out a general 11 Plus tutor, bringing in Reasoning experts or scholarship experts as needed.
+If your child’s needs change throughout the year, our Coordinator can swap out a general tutor, bringing in Reasoning experts or scholarship experts as needed.

-Essentially, our 11 Plus coordinators job is to stay close to your journey and assist every step of the way.
+Essentially, our School Entrance Coordinators job is to stay close to your journey and assist every step of the way.

 State primaries do not teach children the required Year 6 syllabus early.
 Parents with children at state schools need to make alternative arrangements for this extra work.

 Verbal and Non-Verbal Reasoning are an important and growing part of school entrance exams as schools test more for innate ability and potential rather than learned knowledge.
 Again, prep schools often practice Reasoning, but state primaries are unlikely to.
 In both instances parents need to understand the required standard and ensure that their child learns Reasoning techniques, masters the key question types and can work through Reasoning papers at speed.
 Aim for a mark a minute as a rule of thumb.

 At the beginning of their journey, parents are often looking for guidance about whether their child is a suitable candidate for this difficult test and which schools might be appropriate for their son or daughter.

 We offer the most data rich, well regarded assessments available to answer these questions.